1257 Samalas eruption: Research history

 A major volcanic event in 1257–1258 was first discovered from data in ice cores; specifically increased sulfate concentrations were found in 1980 within the Crête ice core (Greenland, drilled in 1974) associated with a deposit of rhyolitic ash.
-The 1257–1258 layer is the third largest sulfate signal at Crête; at first a source in a volcano near Greenland had been considered but Icelandic records made no mention of eruptions around 1250 and it was found in 1988 that ice cores in Antarctica – at Byrd Station and the South Pole – also contained sulfate signals.
+The eruption was known as the "mystery eruption".
+The 1257–1258 layer is the third largest sulfate signal at Crête; at first a source in a volcano near Greenland had been considered but Icelandic records made no mention of eruptions around 1250 and it was found in 1988 that ice cores in Antarctica—at Byrd Station and the South Pole—also contained sulfate signals.
 Sulfate spikes were also found in ice cores from Ellesmere Island, Canada, and the Samalas sulfate spikes were used as stratigraphic markers for ice cores even before the volcano that caused them was known.

 The ice cores indicated a large sulfate spike, accompanied by tephra deposition, around 1257–1259, the largest in 7,000 years and twice the size of the spike due to the 1815 eruption of Tambora.
 In 2003, a dense rock equivalent volume of 200–800 km3 was estimated for this eruption, but it was also proposed that the eruption might have been somewhat smaller and richer in sulfur.
 The volcano responsible was thought to be located in the Ring of Fire but could not be identified at first; Tofua volcano in Tonga was proposed at first but dismissed, as the Tofua eruption was too small to generate the 1257 sulfate spikes.
 A volcanic eruption in 1256 at Harrat al-Rahat near Medina was also too small to trigger these events.
 Other proposals included several simultaneous eruptions.
 The diameter of the caldera left by the eruption was estimated to be 10–30 km, and the location was estimated to be close to the equator and probably north of it.

 While at first no clear-cut climate anomaly could be correlated to the 1257 sulfate layers, in 2000 climate phenomena were identified in medieval records of the northern hemisphere that are characteristic for volcanic eruptions.
 Earlier, climate alterations had been reported from studies of tree rings and climate reconstructions.
 The deposits showed that climate disturbances reported at that time were due to a volcanic event, the global spread indicating a tropical volcano as the cause.